anshu8288/Snake-Game-based-on-OOPS/README.md

-# Snake-Game-based-on-OOPS
+# Snake_Game
+Dive into the world of the Classic Snake Game,
-To start just clone the repo and run the `main.py`
+To start just clone the repo and run the `main.py`, Python Source File and enjoy the game..